webosose/website/content/en/docs/guides/development/logging/formatting-logs/logging-configuration-pmlogd.md

 ```

 {{< note >}}
-Please note that it is not mandated to configure your context.
+Please note that it is not mandatory to configure your context.
 You can just call `PmLogGetContext()` to create a new context, whose settings will take the default values.
 {{< /note >}}

-## The Contexts Section
+## Contexts Section

 Here you can specify logging context names and what the default level should be for them.
 Changes to the Contexts section will only be read at boot time.
 If you change this section, device has to be rebooted or use PmLogCtl app to see real time changes without rebooting.